Skip to navigation Skip to main content Skip to footer

 • What's on in your community?

-This page will tell you everything you need to know about selling your Shared Ownership home – if you have any questions about the process you can give our HomesHub team a call on 0151 708 4650 for more details.
+This page will tell you everything you need to know about selling your Shared Ownership home – if you have any questions about the process you can contact our HomesHub team here for more details.

 Preparing To Market Your Home